 Turn machine off and remove lid.

-Add the remaining cup of water and the vanilla and secure lid.
+Add the remaining 2 cups of water and the vanilla and secure lid.

 Select Variable 1.

-It is a good idea to slice the dried pitted dates lengthwise before putting them in the Vitamix.
+If you are buying pitted dates, it is a good idea to slice them lengthwise before putting them in the Vitamix.
 This will ensure that no part of the pit was left inside during processing at the plant.
 I have yet to find any literature that says they are dangerous but the pieces can clog g-tubes.
 Even if a piece gets through it could cause problems in the GI tract of someone who already has difficulty processing solid food.

 If you have time, soak the dates and hemp seed for 30 minutes before blending.
-This reduces the amount of sediment and completely removes the need for straining or filtering.
+This reduces the amount of sediment and drastically reduces the need for straining or filtering.
+NOTE: IF THE MILK IS TO BE USED IN ANY TYPE OF GASTRIC TUBE, STRAINING OR FILTERING IS NECESSARY.

 One cup of fresh hemp seed milk has about 194 calories.
 It has 10 grams of protein and 14 grams of fat so, unless you have a high caloric need, I suggest sticking to the 1/2 cup serving size.
 Hemp milk will stay fresh in the refrigerator for 3-4 days.
 Drink it straight or add it to smoothies.
 It is also a great base for blenderized meals.